RohanBansal01/GitPractice/conflicts.md

 **Explanation:**

 * Modifies the **same file and same line**
-* This guarantees a conflict
+* Guarantees a conflict

 ---

-## 6️⃣ Trigger a Merge Conflict
+## 5. Triggering a Merge Conflict

 ```bash
 git merge feature-branch